RafRomB/SynergyLMM/README.md

 The plot on the left represents the hypothetical data that we have provided, with the regression lines for each treatment group according to `grwrControl`, `grwrA`, `grwrB`, and `grwrComb` values.
 The values assigned to `sd_ranef` and `sgma` are also shown.
+The `plot_exmpDt` argument allows the user to control whether this plot is displayed.

-The plot on the left shows the values of the power calculation depending on the values assigned to `npg`.
+The plot on the right shows the values of the power calculation depending on the values assigned to `npg`.
 We can observed that, for this experiment, a sample size of 5 would be enough to reach 0.8 statistical power.

 #### Time Power Analysis